 Yes, RSI is classified as a disability, so your employer should accommodate your physical situation if you continue to work.

 Can I get disability for RSI?

 There are ways that you can claim for disability benefits, incapacity or simple compensation.

-How do you prove repetitive strain injury?
+How do you prove repetitive strain injury for compensation claims?

 This comes down to the doctor confirming the symptoms of muscle strain and pain, as well as noting the patient’s history and observing subsequent behavioural changes.

 How long does it take for repetitive strain injury to heal?